Cannabis retailers must be proactive to maximize profits and stay competitive.

 Don’t just take our word for it.
 Diego Pellicer, a multi-location dispensary in Colorado, uses the Nug to save time and streamline inventory management.

 Flowhub's Nug has significantly reduced the amount of time it takes to count inventory.
 We carry over 250 different SKU's at any given time.
 The Nug allows our employees to effectively manage their time when counting inventory at the end of the night, giving them more time to engage with customers and make sales!

 Whether you have one location or an entire chain, your growth goals are our first priority.
 Flowhub’s core design is built with business intelligence in mind and allows you the data, insight, and tools to have total control over reaching those goals.

-If you’re interested in learning more about how Flowhub point-of-sale software can help your dispensary grow revenue and stay compliant, please request a demo here.
+If you’re interested in learning more about how Flowhub point-of-sale software can help your dispensary grow revenue and stay compliant, watch a demo.

 You may also like...

 Quick Hit: Pros and Cons of End-of-Day vs. Real-Time Metrc Reporting